 One of the fundamental pillars of conventional digital imaging systems is the idea that it’s impossible to get out more than you put in.
 This is simply no longer true.

-By contextually analyzing captured image data, it is possible to infer and create brand new image information.
+By contextually analyzing captured image data actively, it is possible to infer and create brand new image information.

 This is different to what can be seen in some post production and signal conversion processes.
 Motion interpolated slow motion effects create new frames in between captured frames.
 Sophisticated scaling algorithms upscale HD to UHD, but there is always compromise.
 An upscaled HD image is not comparable to a native UHD image when they are directly compared.

-However, computational imaging technology has the potential to change this.
+However, true computational imaging algorithms have the potential to change this.

 What is Computational Imaging?